Symbolic Model Construction for Saturated Constrained Horn Clauses: Preliminaries and Notation

 The class $\HBS(\LRA)$ is the extension of the Horn \BSfull{} fragment with linear real arithmetic ($\LRA$).
 Analogously, the classes $\HBS(\LQA)$ and $\HBS(\LIA)$ are the extensions of the Horn \BSfull{} fragment with linear rational arithmetic ($\LQA$) and linear integer arithmetic ($\LIA$), respectively.
 The only difference between the three classes are the sort $\LA$ their variables and terms range over and the universe $\mathcal{U}$ over which their interpretations range.
 As the names already imply $\LA = \LRA$ and $\mathcal{U} = \mathbb{R}$ for $\HBS(\LRA)$, $\LA = \LQA$ and $\mathcal{U} = \mathbb{Q}$ for $\HBS(\LQA)$, and $\LA = \LIA$ and $\mathcal{U} = \mathbb{Z}$ for $\HBS(\LIA)$.
 The results presented in this paper hold for all three classes and by $\HBS(\LA)$ we denote that we are talking about an arbitrary one of them.

 Linear arithmetic terms are constructed from a set $\varset$ of \emph{variables}, the set of constants $c\in\mathbb{Q}$ (if in $\HBS(\LRA)$ or $\HBS(\LQA)$) or $c\in\mathbb{Z}$ (if in $\HBS(\LIA)$), and binary function symbols $+$ and $-$ (written infix).
 Additionally, we allow multiplication $\cdot$ if one of the factors is a constant.
 Multiplication only serves us as syntactic sugar to abbreviate other arithmetic terms, e.g., $x + x + x$ is abbreviated to $3 \cdot x$.
 Atoms in $\HBS(\LA)$ are either \emph{first-order atoms} (e.g., $P(13,x)$) or \emph{(linear) arithmetic atoms} (e.g., $x < 42$).
-Arithmetic atoms are denoted by $\lambda$ and may use the predicates $\leq, <, \neq, =, >, \geq$, which are written infix and have the expected fixed interpretation. \emph{First-order literals} and related notation is defined as before. \emph{Arithmetic literals} coincide with arithmetic atoms, since the arithmetic predicates are closed under negation, e.g., $\lnot(x \geq 42)\equiv x < 42$.
+Arithmetic atoms are denoted by $\lambda$ and may use the predicates $\leq, <, \laeq, \nlaeq, >, \geq$, which are written infix and have the expected fixed interpretation.
+We use $\laeq$ instead of $=$ to avoid confusion between equality in $\LA$ and equality on the meta level.
+While we do not permit quantifiers in the syntax of clauses, the notion of symbolic interpretations that we will develop does require this, denoted as usual.
+By $\atoms(Y)$/$\quants(Y)$ we denote the linear arithmetic atoms/quantifiers in a formula or set of formulas $Y$. \emph{First-order literals} and related notation is defined as before. \emph{Arithmetic literals} coincide with arithmetic atoms, since the arithmetic predicates are closed under negation, e.g., $\lnot(x \geq 42)$ is equivalent to $x < 42$.

 $\HBS(\LA)$ clauses are defined as for \HBS{} but using $\HBS(\LA)$ atoms.
 We often write clauses in the form $\cc{\Lambda}{C}$ where $C$ is a clause solely built of free first-order literals and $\Lambda$ is a multiset of $\LA$ atoms called the \emph{constraint} of the clause.
 A clause of the form $\cc{\Lambda}{C}$ is therefore also called a \emph{constrained clause}.
+Since the interpretation of linear arithmetic relations is fixed, we set $\preds(\cc{\Lambda}{C}) \defsym \preds(C)$.